 Follow up Scientific Advice – Human

-In addition to the steps in the general procedure as described in Create a new submission (general procedure for all submission types), note the following additional points:
+In addition to the steps in the general procedure as described in section 2.3 Create a new submission (general procedure for all submission types), note the following additional points:

-Select “Follow up Scientific Advice-Human” as Submission Type.
+Select “Follow up Scientific Advice-Human” as Submission Type;

 You will be able to proceed only by selecting a previously completed Scientific Advice procedure (chosen from the popup list, showing procedure number and condition for all scientific advices, from any applicant).
-This is done in section “Select Previous Scientific Advise” for selection.
+This is done in section “Select Previous Scientific Advice” for selection.

+An RPI is mandatory; if the RPI was present in the previous Scientific Advice, it will be added automatically, otherwise it is necessary to choose an existing RPI (assigned to the same location).

 Please note that several fields will be prepopulated from the previously completed initial scientific advice case and cannot be changed.
 These include the RPI, the medical condition, and the areas of advice.
 Only previously discussed areas of advice (or a subset) can be included in a follow-up procedure.